Implementing arbitrary quantum operations via quantum walks on a cycle graph: Conclusion

 \section{Conclusion}

-In conclusion, we investigate the possibility of realizing arbitrary quantum operations via a quantum neural network based on the DTQW on a cycle graph.
+In conclusion, we have proposed a quantum neural network based on a simple DTQW on a cycle graph, and used the network to implement arbitrary quantum computation tasks, i.e., unitary operations on an arbitrary $N$-dimensional Hilbert space.

+In order to implement an arbitrary unitary operation via a circuit model, one needs to decompose the unitary into a sequence of smaller unitary operators.
+However, via our DTQW-QNN, we only need to update the parameters by a learning algorithm.
+In other words, our model is adaptive to new tasks.
+With a new computational task given, our network can simply evolve according to the learning algorithm, and there is no need to decompose the desired operation into a sequence of smaller gates.

-We provide a specific construction of realizing arbitrary 2-level unitary operations on the computational basis.
-Then, we prove that the DTQW-QNN is universal for all unitary operations on the overall Hilbert space of the involved quantum systems.
-Hence the DTQW-QNN is not only universal for quantum computation but also universal for controlling the whole quantum system.
-We also provide an optimization so that at most $2n^2-2n+1$ layers of the DTQW-QNN with $2n$ nodes on each layer are needed to realize an arbitrary $2n$-dimensional unitary operator.
+Regarding the universality of our model, we presented a specific construction of realizing arbitrary two-level unitary operations on the computational basis, and proved that the DTQW-QNN is universal for all unitary operations on the overall Hilbert space of the involved quantum systems.
+The DTQW-QNN is not only universal for quantum computation but also universal for controlling the whole quantum system.
+We also provided an optimization so that the circuit depth of the DTQW-QNN does not need to exceed $2n^2-2n+1$ to realize an arbitrary unitary operator on a $2n$-dimensional Hilbert space.
+However, this is only a theoretical limit of the network size in the worst case for the purpose of analytical proof.
+The appropriate number of nodes for each task may vary, and it is an open question to find this number for a given task.

-Then the gradient descent on the DTQW is introduced to find approximations to desired operations.
-We carefully choose the loss function used in the algorithm so that it can be efficiently calculated in a back-propagation fashion and can be in principle directly read out from a measurement on an ancillary system.
-The algorithm works to find approximations to unitary operations as well as POVMs with little modifications.
-According to our numerical simulations, it not only promises one finding approximations to desired operations, but also can reduce the number of layers required in the DTQW-QNN.
-Finally, we also simplify the DTQW-QNN in various aspects, making it more friendly for laboratory implementations while maintaining its capability of approximating desired operations.
+Our network evolves according to a learning algorithm based on gradient descent, with the loss function carefully chosen so that the parameter updates can be efficiently calculated in a back-propagation fashion and can be, in principle, directly read out from a measurement.
+The algorithm performs well in updating the parameters of the neural network.
+We have shown good approximations of unitary operations on a Hilbert space up to $40$ dimensions, as well as arbitrary two-outcome POVMs.
+Finally, we have also simplified the DTQW-QNN in various aspects.
+For example, the rotation gates involved in the DTQW are all limited to be along the $x$-axis.
+Such simplifications make the DTQW-QNN more friendly for laboratory implementations while its capability of implementing desired operations is maintained.

 We have shown the capability of the DTQW-QNNs in both analytical and numerical ways.
-We believe that further studies can prove it to be capable of completing various quantum computation tasks and solving machine learning problems.
-And further experimental implementations would make the DTQW-QNN more useful and bring it closer to real-life applications.
+Further studies might reveal their total capacity in completing various quantum computation tasks as well as solving machine learning problems, and further experimental implementations would make them more practically useful and closer to real-life applications.